DejunJackson/DejunJackson/README.md

 I'm Dejun and I am a self-taught programmer who loves to build things!
 Fullstack Applications, Web Games, or just a simple landing page, you will probably find them all here!
 One of my 2021 goals is to network with other developers so let's connect!

-- 🔭 I’m currently working on a multiplayer madlibs game
+- 🔭 I’m currently working on a multiplayer madlibs game using Django and Postgres
-- 🌱 I’m currently learning about socket programming
+- 🌱 I’m currently learning Django
 - 👯 I’m looking to collaborate on anything!
 - 🤔 I’m looking for help with Django
 - 💬 Ask me about anything!